 Secondary hyperhidrosis can result from a variety of drugs, such as tricyclic antidepressants, selective serotonin reuptake inhibitors (SSRIs), or underlying diseases/conditions, such as febrile diseases, diabetes mellitus, or menopause.
 Secondary hyperhidrosis is usually generalized or craniofacial sweating.
 Secondary gustatory hyperhidrosis is excessive sweating on ingesting highly spiced foods.
 This trigeminovascular reflex typically occurs symmetrically on scalp or face and predominately over forehead, lips, and nose.
 Secondary facial gustatory sweating, in contrast, is usually asymmetrical and occurs independently of the nature of the ingested food.
 This phenomenon frequently occurs after injury or surgery in the region of the parotid gland.

 A variety of therapies have been investigated for primary hyperhidrosis, including topical therapy with aluminum chloride, iontophoresis, intradermal injections of botulinum toxin type A, endoscopic transthoracic sympathectomy, and surgical excision of axillary sweat glands.
-Thoracic sympathectomy is an invasive procedure intended to arrest the symptoms of hyperhidrosis.
-Treatment of secondary hyperhidrosis focuses on the treatment of the underlying cause, such as discontinuing certain drugs or hormone replacement therapy as a treatment of menopausal symptoms.

 pa health & wellness.